top of page

 • The signer appeared in person

-• The signer acted willingly and knowingly
+• The signer acted willingly

 • The signature is authentic

-Common Documents That Do Not Require a Notarization
+Common Documents That Do NOT Require Notarization

 1. Informal Written Agreements